-Note that you should never remove all the leaves on the stem because this would prevent it from synthesizing its own food later on.
+Note that you should never remove all the leaves on the stem.
+This would prevent it from synthesizing its own food later on.

-Optional: You can disinfect the cuttings before growing them by immersing their bottom in highly diluted sodium hypochlorite (bleach).
+Optional: You can disinfect the cuttings before growing them.
+Immerse their bottom in highly diluted sodium hypochlorite (bleach).
 This is a very optional step that you can skip.
-Nonetheless, it increases the chances of your success in this activity.
+But it increases the chances of your success in this activity.

 I get many questions about which is the best mix to use to propagate cuttings.
 My answer always is that it depends on the plant you’re growing.

-In the case of lavender, it’s preferable to prepare your own mix, although you can use any well-drained potting soil.
+For lavender, it’s better to prepare your own mix.
+But you can use any well-drained potting soil if you prefer.

-In my experience, mixing equal parts of soft peat moss and perlite creates the best mix you can use for lavender cuttings.
+Here’s my preferred concoction.
+Mix equal parts of soft peat moss and perlite to create the best mix you can use for lavender cuttings.

-Perlite prevents moisture from being trapped inside the pot, and peat moss provides an organic nutrient-rich medium.
+Perlite prevents moisture from being trapped inside the pot.
+Peat moss provides an organic, nutrient-rich medium.

-Remember, however, that the quality of the peat moss you’re using is important.
+Remember that the quality of the peat moss you’re using is essential.
 Don’t choose cheap brands that are full of harmful microbes and pests.

 Moisten the mix with a little bit of water.
-Be careful not to drench the soil because this makes your cuttings highly susceptible to root rot.
-Moistening simply means spraying or sprinkling the soil with water.
+Do not drench the soil because this makes your cuttings very susceptible to root rot.
+Moistening means spraying or sprinkling the soil with water.

-Use a stick or any similar tool to make some relatively wide holes in the mix.
-Afterward, immerse each one of the cuttings into each hole.
+Use a stick or similar tool to make some relatively wide holes in the mix.
+Afterward, immerse one cutting into each hole.

-Firm the soil around the cuttings so that no gaps are left for water to fill.
-This would also help the roots penetrate the mix and become much stronger and more absorptive.
+Firm the soil around the cuttings, so there are no gaps left for water to fill.
+This will also help the roots penetrate the mix and become much stronger and more absorptive.

 Optional: Use a rooting hormone before you immerse the cuttings.
-This is an optional step, but it really helps the propagation of the cuttings become more successful.
+The hormone is an optional step, of course.
+But it really helps the propagation of the cuttings become more successful.

 You can find rooting hormones as gel or powder.
-Simply dip the bottom of the cuttings in the hormone before inserting them into their holes.
+Just dip the bottom of the cuttings in the hormone before inserting them into their holes.

-Humidity is one of the most important factors in cuttings propagation.
-Since cuttings don’t have roots initially, they lack the ability to transport water and carry out transpiration.
+Humidity is one of the key factors in cuttings propagation.
+Cuttings don’t have roots initially, so they cannot transport water and carry out transpiration.

 That’s why it’s important to keep the humidity levels very high around cuttings.
 Experts say that the atmospheric humidity of the cuttings should be around 70%–80%.

-During the period of propagation, simply spray the bag or bottle covering the cuttings with water a few times a day to maintain high humidity levels.
+During the period of propagation, spray the bag or bottle, covering the cuttings with water.
+Do this a few times a day to maintain high humidity levels.

 Lavender cuttings don’t like extreme temperatures.
-They simply fail to root in extremely warm or cold environments.
+They fail to root in exceedingly warm or cold environments.

-That’s why it’s very crucial to maintain a balanced temperature around them, and placing the cuttings indoors would help you achieve that.
+That’s why it’s crucial to maintain a balanced temperature around them.
+Placing the cuttings indoors would help you to achieve that.

-Keep the cuttings away from direct sunlight, which can expose them to heat stress.
+Keep the cuttings away from direct sunlight.
+The sun can expose them to heat stress.

 Place your lavender cuttings in a fully or partially shaded area or room.

-Uncover the cuttings for a few hours each day to let them breathe fresh air.
-This prevents diseases, particularly fungi, from infecting your cuttings.
+Uncover the cuttings for a few hours daily to let them breathe fresh air.
+Giving them some air prevents diseases, particularly fungi, from infecting your cuttings.

-Place the cuttings in a well-ventilated and clean area, especially when they’re uncovered.
+Place the cuttings in a well-ventilated and clean area.
+Ventilation is vital when you uncover them.

-You can expect your cuttings to root after 3 to 4 weeks, but it really depends on how suitable the conditions are in which they’re growing.
+You can expect your cuttings to root after three to four weeks.
+It all depends on how suitable the conditions are in which they’re growing.

-Once they’ve rooted, transplant your lavender plants to new pots and pinch their heads off so that they form new branches.
+Once they’ve rooted, transplant your lavender plants to new pots and pinch their heads off.
+That will help them to form new branches.

 Note: Transfer your newly grown plants by holding them from the leaves.
-Don’t pull them from their stem because that may harm their transportation channels and might cripple them later on.
+Do not pull them from their stem.
+That could harm their transportation channels and might cripple them later on.

-Keep your newly formed lavender plants in the dark for 2 days before you expose them to the sun to prevent their growth from being stunted.
+Keep your newly formed lavender plants in the dark for two days before you expose them to the sun.
+You don’t want to accidentally stunt their growth.